\textsc{The Three Hundred} project: The \textsc{Gizmo-Simba} run: results

 In smaller clusters and groups, jet feedback in \simba\ is once again implicated by the fact that the most significant change in stellar fraction happens between $z=2.5$ and $z=1.5$.
 We have argued that jet feedback is responsible for dropping the gas fraction, which then reduces the fuel for star formation and thus causes galaxy quenching that results a decrease in the stellar fraction.
 From $z=1\to 0$ the evolution is relatively modest.
 However, it is still significantly more than in \gadgetx, which predicts essentially no evolution in stellar mass fractions since $z\sim 1.5$.
 This suggests that the stellar fractions within protocluster environments at high redshifts provides a significant discriminant between models.

-Although we don't include observations of higher-$z$ stellar fraction determinations on this plot, we comment on some results below in relation to our predictions.
-Overall, the mild evolution is in agreement with \cite{Henden2020} which also report a marginally significant change for $M_{500} \gtrsim 3 \times 10^{14} \Msun$ up to $z \sim 1.2$.
-Nevertheless, they reported an anti redshift evolution at lower halo masses, much stronger at group scales, opposite to \simba\ predictions.
-Although the stellar fraction of 0.023 at $8 \times 10^{13}\Msun$ with the median redshift around 0.5 from \cite{Chiu2016b} is in good agreement (see also \citealt{Chen2021} for a similar result at lower redshift and $M_{200}$) with \simba\, the stellar fractions from \cite{Chiu2018} -- 0.0083 at $M_{500} \approx 4.8 \times 10^{14}\Msun$ and $z\approx 0.6$, and from \cite{Chiu2016a} -- 0.011 at $M_{500} \approx 6 \times 10^{14}\Msun$ and $z\approx 0.9$, are much lower than both \gadgetx\ and \simba.
+Although we don't include observations of higher-$z$ stellar fraction determinations on this plot, we comment on some \Romeel{other} results below in relation to our predictions. \Romeel{On the simulation side}, the mild evolution is in agreement with \cite{Henden2020} \Romeel{who} also report a marginally significant change for $M_{500} \gtrsim 3 \times 10^{14} \Msun$ up to $z \sim 1.2$. \Romeel{In contrast, at lower masses}, they \Romeel{predict the opposite evolution with redshift versus} \simba. \Romeel{Among observations,} although the stellar fraction of 0.023 at $8 \times 10^{13}\Msun$ with the median redshift around 0.5 from \cite{Chiu2016b} is in good agreement (see also \citealt{Chen2021} for a similar result at lower redshift and $M_{200}$) with \simba\, the stellar fractions from \cite{Chiu2018} -- 0.0083 at $M_{500} \approx 4.8 \times 10^{14}\Msun$ and $z\approx 0.6$, and from \cite{Chiu2016a} -- 0.011 at $M_{500} \approx 6 \times 10^{14}\Msun$ and $z\approx 0.9$, are much lower than both \gadgetx\ and \simba.
 Controversially, \cite{Decker2021} report higher $f_* \approx 0.025$ for 12 clusters at $z=0.95-1.43$, which seems in good agreement with \simba.
 Besides these results, most observations claim there is no clear redshift evolution of the cluster stellar fraction, \citep[see][for example]{Lin2012,Lin2017,Chiu2018}.
 This likely owes to small sample sizes, the difficulty in measuring stellar fractions in distant systems, and the larger uncertainty in mass estimation.
 Therefore, such a very small fraction change predicted in simulations can be difficult to detect.
-Note that, using $M_{500}$ means we don't take the halo pseudo evolution into account in either observation and simulations, so this should not have an effect on our conclusions.
+Note that using $M_{500}$ means we don't \Romeel{account for} halo pseudo-evolution, \Romeel{but this is the case for both} observations and simulations so this should not have an effect on our \Romeel{comparisons}.
 Another point to keep in mind is that the high redshift halos in zoom simulations are necessarily the progenitors of the $z=0$ halos, unlike in observations.
 Therefore, the redshift evolution can appear more significant than comparing to random samples from a cosmological volume.